 thus converging to the binomial coefficient.

-\begin{definition}[$q$-Kneser graphs] Let $V(n,q)$ be the $n$-dimensional vector space over the finite field $\mathbb{F}_q$, where $q$ is a prime power.
-The $q$-Kneser graph $\qKG{n}{k}{q}$ is defined as follows: \begin{itemize} \item The vertices of $\qKG{n}{k}{q}$ are defined as the $k$-dimensional subspaces of $V(n,q)$. \item Two vertices are adjacent if their intersection contains only the zero vector. \end{itemize} \end{definition} Some of the properties of the $q$-Kneser graphs are next presented (see \cite[Proposition~3.4]{Mussche09}). \begin{theorem} Let $\Gr{G}=\qKG{n}{k}{q}$ be a $q$-Kneser graph with $n\geq 2k$ and $q$ a prime power.
-Then \begin{itemize} \item $\qKG{n}{k}{q}$ is of order
+\begin{definition}[$q$-Kneser graphs] Let $V(n,q)$ denote the $n$-dimensional vector space over the finite field $\mathbb{F}_q$, where $q$ is a prime power.
+The $q$-Kneser graph $\qKG{n}{k}{q}$ has as its vertices the $k$-dimensional subspaces of $V(n,q)$, and any two vertices are adjacent if and only if their intersection is the zero vector. \end{definition} Some of the properties of the $q$-Kneser graphs are presented next (see \cite[Proposition~3.4]{Mussche09}). \begin{theorem} Let $\Gr{G}=\qKG{n}{k}{q}$ be a $q$-Kneser graph, where $n \geq 2k$ and $q$ is a prime power.
+Then, the following hold: \begin{enumerate} \item The order of $\qKG{n}{k}{q}$ is given by